 I may need to rename this series because these days it seems like the only time I’m actually doing any manufactured spending is on weekends.
-The week before last it was jury duty and last week I spent three days visiting the offices of a social media company in San Francisco.
-A commute that used to take an hour and a half tops now takes over two hours.
-So when I got home at 7:30 PM every night, I definitely didn’t want to go to Walmart or anywhere else for that matter.
+The week before last, I was preoccupied with jury duty.
+Last week I spent three days visiting the offices of a social media company in San Francisco.
+A commute that used to take an hour and a half tops, now takes over two hours.
+When I got home at 7:30 PM every night, I definitely didn’t want to go to Walmart.
+Or anywhere else for that matter.

 I did manage to purchase about $3,000 worth of Visa gift cards at the beginning of the week, while liquidating $1,000 via money orders.
 I had a brief moment of hope on Monday, when I found a working kiosk for the first time in over a year.
 Back in the day, this particular machine sold money orders in $200 increments.
-Since the line was long and I had a few $200 Visa gift cards on hand, I thought this would be the perfect opportunity to give it a try.
+Since the line was long and I had a few $200 Visa gift cards on hand, it was the perfect opportunity to give it a try.
 Of course, my hopes were dashed when I selected “Money Order” and this message came up:

 Wednesday through Friday were spent in San Francisco and while I didn’t have much time to buy or liquidate gift cards, I loved being able to stop by Phiz Coffee every morning for a Mint Mojito Iced Coffee.
 I also got to catch up with Kendra from Points and Pixie Dust, whom I randomly ran into outside the Embarcadero BART station before grabbing lunch at The Deli Board – if you live or work in the area and haven’t been to The Deli Board, go!
 I’m usually not big on sandwiches but the FAY is literally the best turkey sandwich I’ve ever had.
 I might just skip Thanksgiving dinner and have a sandwich at The Deli Board this year.